aws-samples/aws-modernization-with-sysdig/content/0-prerequisites/3-cloud9/_index.md

 1. If you are going to run the Runtime Security and Actionable Compliance modules for EKS, launch a new EKS cluster with the next command.
-   (The EKS cluster deployment in AWS will take about 10 minutes to complete).

    ```bash
    ./create_eks.sh
    ```

+      {{% notice info %}}
+The EKS cluster deployment in AWS will take about 10 minutes to complete.
 There's no need to wait until the EKS provisioner is done.
 Open a new Terminal and continue from there with the workshop until the script is done.
+{{% /notice %}}